VShopApp/docs/docs/Troubleshooting/Stuck_loading.md

 The app loads infinitely.
 Even after a waiting time of 2 minutes & few attempts.

 ## Check version
-Please check that you have the newest update of the V-Shop app.
+Please check that you have the newest update of VShop.

 ## Check your internet connection
 Ensure that you have an active internet connection.
 A slow or poor internet connection could be one of the reasons for a long loading time.
 Try using a different network connection if possible.